 Analysis: Netflix is pushing cash and convenience

 Typically, we've seen Netflix's current method for fighting account sharing in the form of asking users to re-log into their account on a device.
 And, sure, that can get plenty annoying.
 It sounds like this new strategy is akin to "hey, are you tired of keying your info in over and over again?"

 Variety notes that the test markets will also be getting the verification code treatment, so this is basically a ramping up of their previous actions.

 Netflix's Chengyi Long, director of product innovation, is quoted as saying "We’ve always made it easy for people who live together to share their Netflix account, with features like separate profiles and multiple streams in our Standard and Premium plans," before noting that those streams are different from the account-sharing in question.
 "Accounts are being shared between households," Long notes, before blaming this for "impacting [Netflix's] ability to invest in great new TV and films for our members."

 Which is another way of saying "Netflix would have more money to make new shows if you'd just pay."

-Interestingly enough, one canceled NBC show is the top Netflix TV show right now.
-We're curious how long that will last, and if it means good things for fans hoping for a fifth and final season.
-As for what to watch next?
+Interestingly enough, Netflix's crackdown on password-sharing might actually be working.
+Looking for what to watch next?
 Apple TV Plus looks like it has another hit coming, so check out our guide on how to watch WeCrashed online.
 If you have Disney Plus?
 We've got a guide to the latest shows to hit the service, with instructions for how to watch the Marvel Netflix shows in order.